A Second Major programme combining a physics education with in-depth training in the design and implementation of microelectronic devices.

 |NUS High School Diploma||Major CAP of 2.0 in both Physics and Mathematics.|

 |Others (including international applicants)||A good grade in Physics and Mathematics at the senior high school level, equivalent to the Singapore-Cambridge GCE A-Level or International Baccalaureate.|

 |Core Courses||57 AU|

 |Interdisciplinary Collaborative Core: Foundational Core||10 (15)|

 |Second Major Courses

 27 AU of required physics, and electrical engineering courses, and at least 4 AU from a selection of mathematics and EE4XXX courses.

 Broadening and Deepening Electives (BDE)

-- This curriculum applies to students matriculating in 2021.
+- This curriculum applies to students matriculating in 2021 or later.

 Click here for curriculum details for previous matriculation years.